lionell/ys15sakevych-hw1/README.md

 ```java
 double deviation()
 ```
+Evaluates standard deviation of temperature.

+**Exceptions:**
+ - if list is empty throws `IllegalArgumentException`.

 ```java
 double min()
 ```
+Returns minimal temperature in list.

+**Exceptions:**
+ - if list is empty throws `IllegalArgumentException`.

 ```java
 double max()
 ```
+Returns maximal temperature in list.

+**Exceptions:**
+ - if list is empty throws `IllegalArgumentException`.

 ```java
 double findTempClosestToZero()
 ```
+Returns closest to zero temperature from list.
+> If there are two temperatures with equal distances, returns positive.

+**Exceptions:**
+ - if list is empty throws `IllegalArgumentException`.

 ```java
 double findTempClosestToValue(double tempValue)